-Meeting the diverse needs of communities across the commonwealth, Virginia Tech’s regional Commonwealth Campus Centers bring the rich resources of the university to campus locations across the state.
-Commonwealth Campus Centers located in Abingdon, Critz, Richmond, Roanoke and Hampton Roads offer educational services that allow easy access for adult learners seeking higher education opportunities while juggling a demanding home life and a busy work schedule.
+Meeting the diverse needs of communities across the commonwealth, Virginia Tech’s Commonwealth Campus Centers bring the rich resources of the university to campus locations across the state.
+Commonwealth Campus Centers located in Abingdon, Richmond, Roanoke, and Newport News offer educational services that allow easy access for adult learners seeking higher education opportunities while juggling a demanding home life and a busy work schedule.

 The Roanoke Center is pleased to feature the following graduate programs and certificates from the Virginia Tech Graduate School.

 Virginia Tech currently offers a part-time Online MBA program well-suited to professionals in the Roanoke area.
 This 22-month, cohort-based program is intentionally designed for working professionals who value consistent interaction with faculty and classmates, but want the flexibility of a fully online format.
 Fifty-percent of the program is delivered synchronously during periodic class weekends while the remaining 50 percent is delivered asynchronously.
 Key features include a choice of specialization areas, optional study abroad and an automatic scholarship consideration.
 Request information | Attend an Information Session | Apply Now

 This program is for full-time students and requires 60 semester hours of course work, including a 600-hour internship.
 Students complete coursework that satisfies Virginia School of Licensure (K-12), Virginia Licenses Professional Counselor (LCP) and National Counselor Certification (NCC).
 The program is CACREP accredited.
 There are seasonal deadlines.
 More info

 The Virginia Tech School of Education is launching a new, innovative, five-semester graduate program in Reading Education, leading to the Reading Specialist Endorsement in Virginia.
 The program begins Fall 2022.
 All classes will be available online.